Mental health providers offer support

 Northeastern Center is offering virtual counseling by calling 665-9494 weekdays; a crisis line is available 24 hours a day at 800-790-0118.

-Because Cameron Memorial Community Hospital is closed to the general public, The Sante Group is providing support groups that were typically held at the hospital.
+Because Cameron Memorial Community Hospital is closed to the general public for certain services, The Sante Group is providing support groups that were typically held at the hospital.
 They include the Grief Support Group and Alzheimer's Caregiver Support Group as well as free one-hour weekly meditation sessions.

 The best way to get connected with Sante Group services is to follow its page on Facebook at "The Santé Group, Inc.," said owner Pegi Boswell.
 Messages can be sent via Facebook Messenger for links to Zoom meetings for the support groups and meditation.
 Participation is free and open to anyone that may benefit.